Sterling Shepard Player Prop Bets for NFL Week 6 | New York vs. Los Angeles 10/17/2021

 Recent Performances

-- Shepard did not record a catch in last week's game versus the Cowboys.
+- Shepard did not have a catch in last week's game against the Cowboys.

-- In his last three games, Shepard has caught two passes for 16 yards.
-He was targeted three times, and averaged 5.3 yards per game.
+- During his last three games, Shepard's two catches are good enough for 16 yards (5.3 ypg).
+He's been targeted three times.

 Shepard's New York Teammates